dluccioni/MOSAIC/README.md

 # Xray-Simulator – Wave Optics Forward Simulation

 This repository contains a set of Python classes and utilities for simulating diffraction and scattering from crystalline samples, modeling defects (stacking faults, cracks), and visualizing detector data.
-The code is modular and is split across multiple files, each serving a different purpose:
+The code is modular and is split across multiple files, each serving a different purpose

 1. **Beam.py** – Models beam-sample interaction for forward scattering.
 2. **Crystal.py** – Provides functionality to read crystal structures (from CIF files), manipulate them, and calculate crystallographic properties.